christianThardy/christianThardy.github.io/setup.md

   state = action(state)
 ```

 When we put some of this logic together, the final actions of assigning the appropriate label is executed and when the best valid action is performed, the state-machine will go back to the next state and then proceed forward in the loop.
 A tensor embeds the words in the document which is fed to a cnn to consider the context of sentences, the state is initialized and we then step through the actions of the state-machine to get the probability of an action and penalize the validity of an action given the state.
+So basically what I'm saying is:

 <br/>